GRIFFITH YOUNG

 Understanding Military Pensions in Escondido Divorce

-Your military pension is a promise earned through years of service.
-We know how much that means to you.
-In a Escondido military divorce, understanding how this pension is divided is key.
-Federal law, specifically the Uniformed Services Former Spouses’ Protection Act, dictates how it is handled.
 This is not like a regular civilian pension.
 It feels like deciphering a complex code.
 We examine your years of service.
 We look at your spouse’s claim.
 We fight to protect your earned benefits.
+The military pension division is one of the most complex issues in family law cases involving service members.
 We ensure you get a fair share of what you worked for.
 We explain all the details clearly.
 We stand by you.

 Calculating Your Military Retirement Share in Escondido